kidddw/Neural-Net-Python/README.md

   arch.dat: the amount of units per hidden layer (each line represents a new layer) Weights are output as weights.dat

-Based on Coursera Machine Learning assignment which is where the included data example is taken from
+Data example is taken from Coursera Machine Learning course